 - Throw in the chickpeas (and chopped green veg if you’re using it) and soy sauce, and cook on a medium heat for around 5 minutes, bringing the curry to a boil.
 If it starts to burn, reduce heat immediately.

-- Add the tomatoes, chopped basil, lime juice and gently simmer the curry for another 2 minutes.
+Add the chopped tomatoes, chopped basil, lime juice and gently simmer the curry for another 2 minutes.
 Taste test again, and if desired add a second tbsp soy sauce and the syrup or brown sugar.
 Give it another stir.

 - The rice should be done by now too - fork it through to make it fluffy.